vinishgeorge/aoai-realtime-audio-sdk/samples/middle-tier/python-fastapi/README.md

 ## Notes

 - Ensure that the required environment variables are set correctly for your chosen backend.
-- For Azure backend, authentication relies on DefaultAzureCredential, so configure your environment for token-based authentication.
+- For Azure backend, authentication relies on the async `DefaultAzureCredential` from `azure.identity.aio`, used as an async context manager.
+Configure your environment for token-based authentication.
 - Logging is configured using Loguru and can be adjusted through its configuration.
 - The server implements CORS middleware with permissive settings for development.
 Adjust these settings for production use.